Who We Are

 Through our consultations with board and committee members, we have chosen to refresh our structure in hopes to provide more opportunity for members to get involved and drive action.
-We are looking for members who are keen to help deliver projects in these primary areas (2019): EPR Engagement, Circular Cities, On-Farm Composting, Recycling Coordinator Training, and RCA Conference.
+We are looking for members who are keen to help deliver projects in these primary areas (2020): EPR Engagement, Circular Cities, On-Farm Composting, Recycling Coordinator Training, and RCA Conference.

 EPR Engagement Project Team

 Description: Bring Stakeholders together through a collaborative approach that provides a positive atmosphere for EPR to take hold in Alberta.

 Objective: Create a collaborative groundswell of support for Packaging and Paper Products EPR in Alberta that represents the voices of municipalities and stewards.
 Develop a united front, and propose a custom-built “Made In Alberta” EPR approach to the Alberta government, ensuring that all stakeholders’ voices are heard.

 Circular Cities Project Team

-Description: The current economy is linear, which means that things are made with virgin raw materials, used and then disposed.
-In contrast, a circular economy keeps products and materials circulating within the economy at their highest value for as long as possible, through re-use, recycling, remanufacturing, delivering products as services and sharing.
+Description: The current economy is linear, which means that things are made with raw materials, used and then disposed.
+In contrast, a circular economy keeps products and materials circulating within the economy at their highest value for as long as possible, through reuse, recycling, remanufacturing, sharing and delivering products as services.

-A circular economy approach is not only more resource efficient but also protects businesses from fluctuating commodity prices.
-It provides an opportunity to develop more stable operating environments for manufacturers, retailers and consumers.
+A circular economy approach is not only more resource efficient but provides an opportunity to develop more stable operating environments for manufacturers, retailers and consumers.

 Cities are the engine room of the circular economy.
 Globally, for the first time ever, more than half of the world’s population lives in urban areas.
 It is the power of cities that will drive the global development of the circular economy – an approach which provides a sustainable and profitable alternative to the way our economy currently works.
 (LWARB 2017)

-Objective: Circular cities which capitalise on these opportunities to become a more resilient, resource-efficient and competitive for the future.
+Objective: Circular cities which capitalise on these opportunities to become more resilient, resource-efficient and competitive for the future.